PrestaShop/prestashop-specs/back-office/wishlist.md

 Customizable products
 - If the user has selected the desired customisation before adding the item to their favorites, the product is will be added with the selected customisation
 - If the user has not defined a customization before adding the product to their favorites, the product is added to the wishlist without any customization.
-- in both cases, they will not be able to add this product to the basket without going back to the product sheet (see US Add to basket)
+- in both cases, they will not be able to add this product to the cart without going back to the product sheet (see US Add to cart)

 Logged-in user:
 For a logged-in user, when clicking on the heart, a pop-in is displayed offering them the option to add this product to: